andrei-k/aem-useful-queries/README.md

 ---

-#### Find all pages that have never been activated and are older than some specific date.
-(Type: SQL)
+#### Find all pages that have never been activated and are older than some specific date (Type: SQL)
 This provides a good way to find unused pages to purge.

 ```sql